The Perfect Carne Asada

 Why I Love This Recipe

 If I had to pick one kind of taco to eat for the rest of my life, you better believe it's carne asada.
 This quick method of cooking beef is perfection.
 While the actual cooking method is down and dirty and quick, the magic comes from the marinade.
-Garlic, jalapeño, cilantro and citrus cling to a piece of steak for a few hours before getting a quick cook on the grill.
+Garlic, jalapeรฑo, cilantro and citrus cling to a piece of steak for a few hours before getting a quick cook on the grill.
 It's perfection when you slice it up against the grain and then pop it into a any kind of taco of your choosing.

 Ingredients & Substitutions

-• Skirt, flank or flap steak
+• Skirt, flank or flap steak - Try sirloin or ribeye for a richer bite

-• Fresh Oranges
+• Fresh Oranges - Pineapple juice for tropical sweetness

 How to Make

-Combine the garlic, jalapeno, cilantro, lime juice, orange juice and olive oil in a blender and blend until smooth.
-Remove, taste and season as needed.
-Reserve ¼ cup of the marinade.
-Place the steak in a large baking dish and cover with the remaining marinade for 4-5 hours.
+Step 1: Combine the garlic, jalapeno, cilantro, lime juice, orange juice and olive oil in a blender and blend until smooth.

-Heat a grill over high heat (I used my Searwood obviously but your traditional charcoal grill would be perfect too!) and grill the flank steak for 3-5 minutes on each side.
-Remove from the grill and brush with the remaining marinade before slicing.
+Step 4: Remove from the grill and brush with the remaining marinade before slicing.
 Let rest for 5-10 minutes and then slice against the grain.
 Serve alongside tortillas, Pico de Gallo, Guacamole , cheese or whatever your heart desires!

 Tips & Tricks